danehans/envoycon/README.md

 sidecar.istio.io/userVolume: '[{"name": "wasmfilters", "gcePersistentDisk": { "pdName": "my-data-disk", "fsType": "ext4" }}]'
 ```

-Note that the above snippet assumes a persistent disk running in GCP.
-The disk could be any other persistent volume as
+Note that the above snippet assumes a persistent disk.
+The disk could be any other persistent volume as well.
+We'd then
-well.
-We'd then have to patch the existing Kubernetes deployments and 'inject' the above annotations.
+have to patch the existing Kubernetes deployments and 'inject' the above annotations.

 Luckily for us, there is another option.
 Remember the local field from the Envoy HTTP Wasm filter configuration?
 Well,
 there's also a remote field we can use to load the Wasm module from a remote location, a URL.
 The remote field